huskyroboticsteam/mission-control/README.md

 3. Run `cd mission-control` to navigate into the repository.
 4. Run `npm install` to install dependencies.

+### Browser
+You should install and use Chromium for optimal video streaming performance.
+It has been tested to work on version 123.
+Run `sudo apt install chromium` to install Chromium.

 ### Linux Users
 Linux users must set up a udev rule to ensure that the gamepad mappings are correct:
 ```bash